 It is usually advisable to ask an experienced immigration attorney to draft a complaint explaining to the court how the applicant has complied with requirements and made efforts to receive a decision.
 The lawsuit is often filed against USCIS and sometimes also against the Federal Bureau of Investigations and other agencies depending on the situation.

-After the Lawsuit is Filed
+What Happens After the Lawsuit is Filed?

 After the applicant files a petition, the court will issue a summons that notifies the government agencies involved about the suit.
 In some cases, receiving the summons will prompt an agency to act on a delayed application before the case is even heard in federal court.

 The agency or agencies receiving notice have 60 days to file a response, which is the next stage in the Naperville immigration delay litigation process.
 If the case continues because the agency does not take action on the application, the judge will review written evidence and may listen to oral argument before issuing a ruling.
 Procedures are similar for other immigration delay litigation such as suits brought under 8 U.S.C. §1447(b) for naturalization delays.

 Assistance with the Naperville Immigration Delay Litigation Process